Ryan21wy/EasyCID/README.md

 For the details on how to use EasyCID, please check [PDF ducomentation](https://github.com/Ryan21wy/EasyCID/blob/master/Documentation.pdf).

+The video for using the EasyCID is available at the [video folder](https://github.com/Ryan21wy/EasyCID/blob/master/Videos).

 The html ducomentation and a demo are provided in the EasyCID GUI.

 ## Contact